w3f/1k-validators-be/docs/docs/general/getting-started.md

 The following are required to apply to the programme:

-◌ Validator Node Name
+- Validator Node Name
-◌ Stash Account Address
+- Stash Account Address
-◌ Emergency Phone Number
+- Emergency Phone Number
-◌ Email
+- Email
-◌ Riot Handle
+- Matrix Handle
 The rest of this guide will walk through how to setup a proper configuration for the programme.

 # On Chain Identity